Counting Shellings of Complete Bipartite Graphs and Trees

-The idea is that $g$ maps edges not in $L$ to the corresponding edges.
+The idea is that $g$ maps an edge not in $L$ to itself or to the corresponding edge in $T^{(1)}\setminus T$ (in the case that this edge is incident to $v_i$ in $T$).
 For edges in $L$, $g$ acts as a reflection with respect to $e(i)$, until the reflection image matches with the preimage.
 An example of $g$ is in Figure~\ref{fig:theoremUpperBound}.

 We check the following properties of $g$: \begin{itemize} \item $g$ is well-defined.